GenRockeR/elan-agent/README.rst

         "userFilter": <str: "">,                 // LDAP filter used when searching for user.
 No filtering if empty.
       }

+  :*Active Directory*:
-  - Active Directory: Authentication will be performed by joining the AD domain.
+    Authentication will be performed by joining the AD domain.
 Only one AD is supported.

   .. code-block:: json